dhairya-002/Devops/README.md

 3. t3.nano

-Documented the issue instead of force-deploying paid resources
+Documented the issue instead of force-deploying paid resources -

 <h1>✅ Terraform Plan–Based Submission Approach</h1>

-To avoid unwanted billing:
+To avoid unwanted billing :

 Infrastructure was validated using terraform plan

 Resources were partially created and verified

-Screenshots were captured for:
+Screenshots were captured for :

 Terraform init